ratemykol/cursor/replit.md

 - June 21, 2025.
 Repositioned share buttons to bottom-right corner of achievement cards and removed Facebook option, keeping only Twitter and LinkedIn
 - June 21, 2025.
 Simplified sharing to Twitter-only option and changed from new window to new tab opening behavior
 - June 21, 2025.
 Added automatic dropdown closing when cursor leaves badge area for improved user experience
+- June 21, 2025.
+Fixed inappropriate default text on trader profiles by removing "new pairs terrorist" fallback and changing review count and wallet text to black
 ```

 ## User Preferences